-ME DEP explains that the goal of this statewide bacteria TMDL report is to assure public confidence in the quality of shellfish harvested, and facilitate the recreational enjoyment of local waters.
+ME DEP explains that the goal of the 2009 Statewide Bacteria TMDL report is to assure public confidence in the quality of shellfish harvested, and facilitate the recreational enjoyment of local waters.
 The Department also acknowledges that financial commitment and community drive will be required to attain the goals and TMDL allocations, including the development of plans to control sources of bacteria using both best management practices (BMPs) and education.
 The DEP recommends using an adaptive management approach, or iterative process to TMDL implementation, with realistic goals over a reasonable timeframe, and with ongoing adjustments based on monitoring results.

-The TMDL report provides implementation guidance and identifies existing informational resources on BMPs for the various sources of bacteria (pages 29-30 TMDL report), and through Maine case studies of local implementation successes (pages 31-45 TMLD report).
-Maps and site-specific data summary tables are presented in Appendices I (freshwaters) and II (marine & estuarine waters) to inform stakeholders on the location of known impairments and hotspots.
-For freshwater sites, watershed characterizations and details on bacteria sources, when known, are provided.
+The 2009 Maine Statewide Bacteria TMDL report provides general implementation guidance and identifies existing informational resources on BMPs for the various sources of bacteria (pages 29-30, 2009 TMDL report), and through Maine case studies of local implementation successes (pages 31-45, 2009 TMDL report).
+Maps and site-specific data summary tables for the three freshwater streams addressed by the 2013 TMDL Freshwater Addendum are presented in the 2013 Appendices A-C to inform stakeholders on the location of known impairments and hotspots.
+Watershed characterizations and details on bacteria sources, when known, are provided.
 Sufficient freshwater data are also available to calculate percent reductions needed to meet the concentration-based target, and to present wet weather and dry weather bacteria assessment data (using precipitation and geographical data).
 This wet/dry data analysis provides valuable indications of the sources of bacteria in order to guide implementation efforts to fix the problem.